Policies

 7.13.2.1.3.
 Physical access to the rack space is available 24 hours a day, 7 days a week.

-7.13.2.1.4 Two 220 Volt alternating current (AC) power feeds are provided for primary and backup power supply purposes.
+7.13.2.1.4 Two 220-volt alternating current (AC) power feeds are provided for primary and backup power supply purposes.
 Both power feeds are supplied with backup power via uninterruptible power supply (UPS) units and/or mechanical generators.

-7.13.2.1.5 ITA PARATUS datacenters are maintained at humidity and temperature levels in accordance with industry standards in relation to IT hardware server requirements.
+7.13.2.1.5Internet Technologies Angola, S.A. data centersare maintained at humidity and temperature levels in accordance with industry standards in relation to IT hardware server requirements.

 7.13.3 Additional Services – the following Services are optionally available to the Customer and are not included by default: